Azure/azure-event-hubs-spark/docs/structured-streaming-eventhubs-integration.md

 Structured Streaming integration for Azure Event Hubs to read data from Event Hubs.

 ## Linking
-For Scala/Java applications using SBT/Maven project defnitions, link your application with the follow artifact:
+For Scala/Java applications using SBT/Maven project defnitions, link your application with the following artifact:

 ```
   groupId = com.microsoft.azure